 Abandoned Highland Towers.
 Would you enter?
 Photo credit: themosthauntedplaces.blogspot.sg

 5. Highland Towers

 One of the worst tragedies to have befallen Kuala Lumpur, Highland Towers has since made it onto many haunted lists of famous haunted places in KL.
 Those who are old enough will no doubt remember the terrible tragedy that claimed the lives of 48 people.
 Located in Bukit Antarabangsa, the buildings stand abandoned today and have been subject to much vandalism and illegal activity.
 However, ghost hunters who have ventured to explore the crumbling towers have had many ghostly encounters including the sighting of an old lady’s apparition along with that of a baby.
 Incidentally, two of the victims were a 77 year old grandmother and an 8-month-old baby.
 The buildings have since been scheduled for demolition in 2019 so for all you ghost hunters out there, go now before you miss your chance.

-So these are our top 5 places for all you intrepid ghost hunters to explore in KL this Halloween.
-For those of you prefer not to tempt the deceased, we are with you on that.
-A session at Hauntu may just be what you need after CMCO.
+So these are our top 5 haunted places KL for all you intrepid ghost hunters to explore in KL this Halloween.
+For those of you who prefer not to tempt the deceased, we are with you on that.
 You can experience the adrenaline rush of a fictional haunting in the spooky hallways of the Hauntu Colle Eastern Hotel.
-For more information, visit our website for the reopening date and make this visit in KL one to remember.
+Follow our social media for the reopening date and make your next visit to KL one to remember.